Kolmogorov Turbulence Coexists with Pseudo-Turbulence in Buoyancy-Driven Bubbly Flows

-where the viscosity $\nu$ is assumed to be identical in both the phase, and $p$ is the pressure.
-An indicator function $c$, distinguishes the fluid ($c=1$) and the bubble ($c=0$) phase \citep{popinet2018,Tryg2001}.
-In \Eq{eqn:ns}, the buoyancy force is denoted by $\Fg$, and $\ca \equiv (1/V)\int c\d V$ is the indicator function averaged over the volume $V$ of the simulation domain, $\At\equiv (\rf-\rb)/(\rf+\rb)$ is the Atwood number, ${\bg}\equiv -g \bzh$ is the acceleration due to gravity, $\bzh$ is a unit vector along the vertical (positive $z$) direction, and $\rf$ ($\rb$) is the fluid (bubble) density.
+where the bulk viscosity $\mu$ is assumed to be identical in both the phases, and $p$ is the pressure.
+An indicator function $c$, distinguishes the liquid ($c=1$) and the gas ($c=0$) phase \citep{popinet2018,Tryg2001}.
+The density field $\rho(c)=\rt c + \ro(1-c)$.
+In \Eq{eq:ns}, the buoyancy force is $\Fg$, $\ca \equiv (1/V)\int c\d V$ is the indicator function averaged over the volume $V$ of the simulation domain, $\ra=\ro + (\rt-\ro)\ca$ is the average density, \ ${\bg}\equiv -g \bzh$ is the acceleration due to gravity, and $\bzh$ is the unit vector along the vertical (positive $z$) direction.
 The surface tension force is denoted by $\Fst$, where $\sigma$ is the coefficient of the surface tension, $\kappa$ is the local curvature of the bubble-front located at $\bx_{\rm b}$, $\bnh$ is the unit normal, and $\mathop{\d s}$ is the infinitesimal surface area of the bubble.

-Quite remarkably a comparison of different experimental and numerical studies~\cite{risso_legendre_2010,martinez_2010,roghair,vivek_2016, pandey_2020,chibbaro_2021,Ma_2021,Ma_2022,pandey_22} reveals that the statistical properties of the velocity fluctuations are insensitive to variation in $\At$ number.
-Therefore, in the present manuscript we work with small $\At$ as it allows us to use accurate numerical methods with high-spatial resolution.

-We solve \Eq{eqn:ns} numerically using the pseudo-spectral method~\cite{canuto} in a three-dimensional periodic domain where each side is of length $L\equiv 2 \pi$ is discretized uniformly into $N$ collocation points.
+For the small $\At=0.04$ case, we invoke Boussinesq approximation~\cite{chandra1981} wherein the density variations can be ignored $\rho \approx \ra$, and the buoyancy force simplifies to $\Fg=2\ra\At (c-c_a)$ \cite{pandey_2020,pandey_22}.
+We solve \Eq{eq:ns} numerically using the pseudo-spectral method~\cite{canuto} in a three-dimensional periodic domain where each side is of length $L$, discretized uniformly into $N$ collocation points.
 We numerically integrate the bubble phase using a front-tracking method \citep{pandey_2020,ramadugu_2020, Tryg2001}.
-For time-evolution, we use a second-order exponential time differencing scheme~\citep{cox_2002} for \Eq{eqn:ns} and a second-order Runge-Kutta scheme to update the front.
-In order to validate our results further, we also conduct a Volume-of-Fluid (VoF) simulation ({\tt vof-R5}) using an open-source multiphase solver PARIS~\cite{paris}, where both spatial and temporal derivatives are approximated using a second-order central-difference scheme.
-As opposed to front-tracking whose natural implementation restricts both coalescence and breakup of bubbles, in VoF both the phenomenon are allowed.
+For time-evolution, we use a second-order exponential time differencing scheme~\citep{cox_2002} for \Eq{eq:ns} and a second-order Runge-Kutta scheme to update the front.
+For the large $\At = 0.8,$ and $0.98$, we use the front tracking module of an open-source multiphase solver PARIS~\cite{paris}, where both spatial and temporal derivatives are approximated using a second-order central-difference scheme.